 Apart from this, there are scripts of twentieth century origin invented by inspired individuals which have had more or less currency.
-These are described in some detail in Kootz & Pasch (2009).
+These are described in some detail in Kootz and Pasch (2009).
 For Hausa, for example, there is the Bagobiri script, invented in Niger (Awagana 2009).

-5.3 Deaf and sign languages
+6 Deaf and sign languages

-Another area which has been poorly documented until recently are languages, spoken typically by deaf communities but in some case also by hearing individuals.
+Another area which has been poorly documented until recently is sign languages, spoken typically by deaf communities but in some case also by hearing individuals.
 There is a Nigerian sign language, taught in deaf schools, but this derives from American Sign Language (ASL).
 Information about numbers of users and their competence is extremely sparse.
-At least one indigenous sign language has been documented, that used by the Bura people in NE Nigeria (Blench 2003).
+The Hausa people have developed their own sign language, Maganar Hannu (Schmaling 2000).
+At least one indigenous sign language in a minority area has been documented, that used by the Bura people in NE Nigeria (Blench 2003).
 However, by virtue of sheer numbers, there must be many more waiting to be recorded.
-Photo 4 shows three deaf persons who make use of the indigenous sign language among the Bura of Kukurpu.
+Photo 5 shows three deaf persons who make use of the indigenous sign language among the Bura of Kukurpu.